Frequently Asked Questions

 No, we are purely online.

-Sulfites in wine are chemical compounds (sulphur dioxide, or SO2) that occur naturally, to varying degree, in all types of wine.
-Because sulfites act as both a wine’s preservative and enhancer, many vintners purposely add sulfites at key moments of the winemaking process to quickly halt on-going fermentation or to help protect the wine against potential oxidation or bacterial exposure which could occur at various stages of the winemaking process.
-Wine sulfites are highest in sweet, white wines, and lowest in dry, red wines.
+Sulphites in wine are chemical compounds (sulphur dioxide, or SO2) that occur naturally, toa varying degree, in all types of wine.
+Because sulphites act as both a wine’s preservative and enhancer, many vintners purposely add sulphites at key moments of the winemaking process to quickly halt on-going fermentation or to help protect the wine against potential oxidation or bacterial exposure which could occur at various stages of the winemaking process.
+Wine sulphites are highest in sweet, white wines, and lowest in dry, red wines.